tink-ab/tink-link-ios/USAGE.md

 })
 ```

-2. If you use delegation to create an authorization code, then you can authenticate your permanent user with the authorization code as follows:
+2. If you use delegation to create an authorization code, you can authenticate your permanent user with the authorization code as follows:

 ```swift
 let userContext = UserContext()